vinaya-class/vinaya-class.github.io/src/17-dwellings.md

 It is not an offense to build a hut for another's use.

+The offense is incurred *either* if (1) the hut exceeds the size, *or* (2) if he didn't obtain the approval of the community for the site.

 ## Sg 7, Large hut without approval

 Same terms as in *Sg 6*, but the bhikkhu in this case has a dedicated sponsor